 Spinach balls are a Christmas tradition started by my mom.
 I remember her making these ahead of the holidays, freezing them and then serving as an appetizer on Christmas day.
-Of course as a kid, I wouldn’t touch them I was a typical anti-spinach kid.
-But, I bet if I had given them a go I would have been surprised.
-I’ve found that even spinach haters enjoy these!
-I’ve adopted the tradition too, making these once a year…
+Of course as a kid, I wouldn’t touch them as I was a typical anti-spinach kid.
+But, I bet if I had given them a go I would have been surprised as I’ve found that even spinach haters enjoy these!
+I’ve adopted this Christmas tradition, making these once a year…

 WHAT YOU NEED:

 I’ve included a few different ingredient substitutes for a healthier version without sacrificing taste!

 - 2 cups breadcrumbs – use your favorite, I go with seasoned Pepperidge Farm